dotnext/training/devops-geekweek/Day3/Markdown/4-What is a Container.md

 #What are the benefits of Containers?

-They solve the "Works On My Machine" problem
+* Solve the "Works On My Machine" problem -> Eliminate environment inconsistencies

-They make installation VERY simple
+* Make installation VERY simple

-They allow for delete and upgrade/Easier rollbacks if needed
+* Allow for delete and upgrade/Easier rollbacks if needed <- NO OS Maintenance

+* Share applications in an easier and faster way

+* Open / Secure / Lightweight

 #Docker What is this?